anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.7.2"></a>
 ### 2.7.2 Test case integration requirements

-To reach all goals (verification, compliance and Conformance) expected by CNTT, all test cases must be delivered as
-[Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups:
+To reach all goals (verification, validation, compliance, and conformance) expected by CNTT, all test cases must be delivered as [Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups:
 - the common test case execution